p3ol/eslint-config/packages/eslint-plugin/docs/rules/no-extra-parens.md

 # Disallow extra parentheses (`@poool/no-extra-parens`)

 Ensures there are no extra parentheses wrapping code.
-Add a twist to the default `no-extra-parens` that allows conditional spreads to be wrapper around parentheses, for better clarity.
+Add a twist to the default `no-extra-parens` that allows conditional spreads to be wrapped around parentheses, for better clarity.

 ## Rule Details